XLSForm/xlsform.github.io/_sections/home-english.md

 ## Styling prompts

-Markdown support in XLSForm allows for increased emphasis through bold and italics, different sized headers, various fonts and colors, and clickable web links in ODK Collect 1.4.9 and Enketo.
+Markdown support in XLSForm allows for increased emphasis through bold and italics, different-sized headers, various fonts and colors, and clickable web links in ODK Collect 1.4.9 and Enketo.

 * *emphasize* words by wrapping them inside `_` or `*`
 * **strongly emphasize** words by wrapping them inside `__` or `**`
 * add a link by using `[name of link](url)`
 * add various sized headers by prepending # (<big>biggest</big>) to ###### (<small>smallest</small>) to header text
 * style text for color or font with span tags (e.g., `<span style="color:#f58a1f">`<span style="color:#f58a1f">orange</span>`</span>`, `<span style="color:red; font-family:cursive">`<span style="color:red; font-family:cursive;">red and cursive</span>`</span>`)
-* add a line break where you want it with Ctrl-Enter or Ctrl-Alt-Enter (may be different key combination for some spreadsheet software)
+* add a line break where you want it with Ctrl-Enter or Ctrl-Alt-Enter (may be a different key combination for some spreadsheet software)
 * add your favorite emojis 😍📋😍!
 * use superscript with the `<sup>` tag (e.g. `100 m<sup>2</sup>` turns into 100 m<sup>2</sup>)
 * use subscript with the `<sub>` tag (e.g. `H<sub>2</sub>O` turns into H<sub>2</sub>O)